Which of the following statements correctly describes the procedu... | Channels for Pearson+

 A

-Translate the graph of y = 8 cos x by 13 units downward.
+Translate the graph of y = cos x by π/4 unit to the right, stretch it vertically by a factor of 5, and translate it by 14 units downward.

 B

-Translate the graph of y = 8 cos x by 13 units to the left.
+Translate the graph of y = cos x by π/4 unit to the right, compress it vertically by a factor of 5, and translate it by 14 units downward.

 C

-Reflect the graph of y = 8 cos x across the x-axis and stretch it vertically by a factor of 13.
+Translate the graph of y = cos x by π/4 unit to the right, stretch it vertically by a factor of 5, and translate it by 14 units upward.

 D

-Reflect the graph of y = 8 cos x across the x-axis and compress it vertically by a factor of 13.
+Reflect the graph of y = cos x across the x-axis, stretch it vertically by a factor of 5, and translate it by 14 units upward.